Creating Visual Supports

 The Creation Process

-• Review the key messages and narrative
+• Review key messages and the narrative

-• Add details or topics that are missing
+• Add missing details or topics

-• Remove anything you don't need
+• Remove anything unnecessary

-• Select the format type
+• Choose a format type

-• Choose an art style
+• Select an art style

 • Add supporting characters